ajnafa/PSCI-3300-Political-Research-Methods-SP23/content/14-Advanced-Topics-in-Political-Methodology/README.md

-Prediction and Forecasting for Political Research
+Advanced Topics in Political Methodology
 ================

 We’ve covered a great deal over the course of the semester, focusing